CallanSmith/CircuitPython/README.md

 ### Description & Code

-This is how you make the light turn different colors, each set of 3 numbers is a different color and time.sleep is how long the colors stay there.
+This assingment was to change the led of the metro board to different colors using dot.fill.

 ```python